John Campbell (footballer, born 1877)

 John William Campbell (2 October 1877 – 20 January 1919) was a Scottish footballer who played as an outside left for Linthouse, Partick Thistle, Blackburn Rovers, Rangers, West Ham United, Hibernian and the Scotland national team.

 Life and career

 Campbell was born in Glasgow and gained the most success in his career with Rangers with whom he won four successive league titles (1898–99, 1899–1900, 1900–01 and 1901–02) the first of which Rangers won all 18 of their Scottish league matches.
 He played alongside Jack Wilkie at four clubs.

-He also represented Scotland at international level, winning four caps and scoring six goals, including a double in Scotland's biggest ever win – an 11–0 defeat of Ireland in February 1901.
+He also represented Scotland at international level, winning four caps and scoring five goals, including a double in Scotland's biggest ever win – an 11–0 defeat of Ireland in February 1901.
 He also appeared for the Scottish League XI.

 After his football career he became a ship's steward, but died aged just 41 from tuberculosis.